 After we build our "Cross-Tools", we start building a very minimal working system in /tools.
-This minimal system will be built using the cross-toolchain in /cross-tools.
+This effort to isolate the new system from the host distribution may seem excessive, but a full technical explanation is provided at the beginning of Constructing a Temporary System.